 Michael Nouri adds a handsome charm and Kyle MacLachlan brings the immaculately polished weirdness that had him cast in an identical FBI agent role in tv’s Twin Peaks (1989-91), and the pairing of the two is a charming Odd Couple variation on the buddy cop cliche.
-The Hidden also introduced actress Claudia Christian to the world, who went onto become a minor genre queen, most notably as a regular on tv’s Babylon 5 (1992-7).
+The Hidden also introduced actress Claudia Christian to the world, who went onto become a minor genre queen, most notably as a regular on tv’s Babylon 5 (1993-8) who owns much of the middle of the show.
 The only letdown is the maudlin ending.

 The Hidden II (1994) was a disappointingly poor sequel.